intel/libvpl/examples/interop/dpcpp-blur/README.md

-This sample is a command line application that takes a file containing a raw format video file as an argument, converts it to BGRA with oneVPL, blurs each frame with DPC++ by using SYCL kernel, and writes the processed output to `out.bgra` in BGRA format.
+This sample is a command line application that takes a file containing a raw format video file as an argument, converts it to BGRA with oneVPL, blurs each frame with DPC++ by using SYCL kernel, and writes the processed output to `out.raw` in BGRA format.

 GPU optimization is available in Linux, including oneAPI Level Zero optimizations allowing the kernel to run directly on VPL output without copies to/from CPU memory.